 Many Europeans are multilingual by necessity – how does that affect which search provider they choose?
 Superior natural language understanding technology could be behind Google’s enormous success in Europe.

-The European Parliament today called on the European Commission to consider breaking up Google to allow for competition in the web search market within Europe (and well, beyond).
+The European Parliament today called on the European Commission to consider breaking up Google to allow for competition in the web search market within Europe (and well, beyond.)
 91.6 % of Europe’s searches are done through Google.

 I believe the secret to Google’s enormous market share in Europe comes from their technology’s better understanding of a multitude of languages.
 This post will focus on the problem from a Norwegian’s perspective, but I do believe these experiences are representative of many other regions and language families.

 The above could be explained by the Scandinavian letter “ø” often being represented as or normalized to “oe” in ASCII.
-Its reasonable for Bing to normalize input before processing the user’s query.
+It’s reasonable for Bing to normalize input before processing the user’s query.
 However, even if the user understands all these technicalities, the user will still already have moved to the search-engine of a competitor who understand what they are trying to say.

 Did I mention that Norwegian has two different written languages?
-There is only one spoken language and every Norwegian should be able to understand both written languages without too much brain-processing overhead.
-Google applies some lingual magic to normalize search queries given in either variant and returns the best resource with only a small ranking adjustments to prefer the language variant the searcher used.
+There’s only one spoken language and every Norwegian should be able to understand both written languages without too much brain-processing overhead.
+Google applies some lingual magic to normalize search queries given in either variant and returns the best resource with only a small ranking adjustment to prefer the language variant the searcher used.

 Every search engine, including Google, seem to assume that searches are always performed in one language.
 Google does a much better job at handling multilingual search queries than the competition; who all seem to not even be trying.

 Bing Translate echoes the Danish text back with the odd word here and there randomly replaced.
 Google Translate can translate Norwegian–English–Norwegian–English–Norwegian and you will have an understandable text at every step.
 Bing Translator currently offers 44 languages compared to Google Translate’s 66 languages.

 Work immigrants have to deal with their native tongue, the language of the country they are in, and they are likely to master some level of English as well.
-A browser that can fill in knowledge gaps with automatic translations is a natural first-choice.
+A browser that can fill in knowledge gaps with automatic translations is a natural first choice.

-Most of these are skinned versions of Google, thought there are a few exceptions that try to maintain their own cache.
+Most of these are skinned versions of Google, though there are a few exceptions that try to maintain their own cache.
 A proposition that becomes more expensive and less technically feasible every day as the Internet grows.
 Being limited to one language and without offering Google’s “Translate this page” feature either in the browser or next to the search results